Where have the masters gone?

 There’s a reason I still carry my Nikon F3.
 It’s not nostalgia.
 It’s not even loyalty.
 It’s because that camera, that machine, slows me down, grounds me, makes me think.
 Every shot counts.
 Every frame has weight.
 I look through the viewfinder and I mean it.

 These young photographers look to the greats, hoping to find guidance.
-But too often now, their heroes are shooting digital.
+But too often now, their heroes are shooting modern digital.
 Full-frame mirrorless.
 Autofocus so fast it predicts the future.
 Ten thousand frames to sort through later.

 Maybe the masters have moved on.
 But maybe it’s our turn now those of us still drawn to the smell of developer, to the satisfying clunk of a shutter that means something.
 Maybe the baton has passed quietly.
 And that’s okay.